-Tobacco as a Health Hazard
+3.1 Tobacco as a Health Hazard

-Table No.3 Shows Knowledge about Tobacco’s Health Hazards.
+Table 3 Shows Knowledge about Tobacco’s Health Hazards.
 31% of the respondents did not thought that tobacco may be hazardous to health.
 69% who knew it is hazardous.
 All of the respondent had heard about cancer.
 Out of these 60% knew it was caused by tobacco consumption.

-Table 3:- Tobacco as a Health Hazard
+Table 3.
+Tobacco as a Health Hazard